×

 A lot can go wrong on a movie set, even on a relatively low-tech comedy.
 In 1986, Steve Martin (and Martin Short and Chevy Chase) starred in "Three Amigos!," an action-tinged comedy about three silent-era Western film stars who get stuck in a terrorized Mexican village and have to save its residents who think they are the brave heroes they play in the movies — not spoiled and cowardly actors.

 Martin's character, Lucky Day, deals with a number of uncomfortable situations to which he's unsuited, including plenty of shootouts.
 That may have led to a case of tinnitus — a persistent, high-pitched, and grating ringing of the ears.
-The actor and comedian has suffered from the condition ever since the production of "Three Amigos!" but he thinks something else could've triggered it.
+The actor and comedian has suffered from the condition ever since the production of "Three Amigos!" but he thinks something else could have triggered it.

 "I blamed it on gunfire at the time but since then I realized it was just my destiny after listening to music too loud my whole life," he told Pitchfork.
-Prior to his move into acting, Martin was a popular stand-up who played giant, and very loud, arenas.
-"It was like being in a football stadium."
+Prior to his move into acting, Martin was a popular stand-up who played giant, and very loud, arenas: "It was like being in a football stadium."
 Martin says he's learned to deal with the tinnitus.
 "It becomes your natural background noise."

 Alfre Woodard in Star Trek: First Contact